marksherriff/cs3240-s25-website/final_exam.md

 ## Q: How do I tell you I want to take the final?

-See the signup sheet [right here when it's available](#) and in the announcement that was sent out through Canvas.
+Fill out the [signup sheet](https://docs.google.com/forms/d/e/1FAIpQLSejjF5zkO7XCtxC4BvCr-yNCtlbIE8-GQrBdEoA7xXNoFu7BA/viewform?usp=dialog).
+It will also be sent out through Canvas.

 ## Q: I signed up for the final exam!
 Where do I go?